Iriansr/GrapheneQNR/README.md

 Files so far are:

-* GNR ARMCHAIR con vacantes.ipynb : Code for quantumm transport in armchair graphene nanoribbons (w and w/o vacants).
+* GrapheneNR AC.ipynb  : Code for quantumm transport in armchair graphene nanoribbons (w and w/o vacants).
 * GrapheneNR(ZZ).ipynb : Code for quantumm transport in zigzag graphene nanoribbons (w and w/o vacants).

 Files are in format ipynb so JupyterNotebook (https://jupyter.org/); also, libraries Numpy (https://numpy.org/) Kwant (https://kwant-project.org/) and Matplotlib (https://matplotlib.org/) are needed.
 Anaconda distribution is recomended (https://www.anaconda.com/distribution/) which already has pre-installed those libraries.